 Boarding & Departure

-Although United lists all the restrictions of basic economy at purchase, they leave out one detail: the boarding group.
-All basic economy travelers are in the last one.
+Although United lists all the restrictions of Basic Economy at purchase, they leave out one detail: the boarding group.
+All Basic Economy travelers are in the last boarding group.

-Honestly, this isn’t a huge deal (it’s not like you have to put any luggage up top anyway, right?).
-In fact, it gave me a little longer to grab some coffee and a bagel before boarding.
+Boarding last isn’t a huge deal because, without a carry on bag, you don’t need to worry about whether there is overhead bin space left for you when you board.
+In fact, I had extra time to grab some coffee and a bagel before boarding.
 I hovered around the boarding area for an extra 20 minutes before actually getting on the plane.

-What’s more likely is that you’ll end up with one of the last remaining seats, which may, or may not, be near your travel partner (a total deal breaker for folks with young children or companions who need help), next to the bathrooms, or be a middle seat between two oversized Texans (true story).
+What’s more likely is that you’ll end up with one of the last remaining seats which may or may not be near your travel partner, next to the bathrooms, or in a middle seat.

-If you choose to book a ticket on this fare, well, godspeed to you, friend.
-Here, take a few of our packing light tips — you’ll need them.
+If you choose to book a Basic Economy fare, then godspeed to you, friend.
+Here, take a few of our packing light tips.
+You’ll need them.